shakes76/PatternAnalysis-2024/recognition/3DProstateSegment_s4647117/README.md

 The dataset is divided into training, validation, and test sets to ensure that the model can generalise well to unseen data.
 The splits are typically chosen based on the size of the dataset and ensuring that each set represents a diverse range of cases.
 We chose an 70-15-15 split, where 70% of the data is used for training, 15% for validation, and 15% for testing.

-* Preprocessing: Common preprocessing steps include normalisation (scaling pixel intensities), resizing images to a consistent resolution.
+* Preprocessing: Common preprocessing steps included normalisation (scaling pixel intensities) and resizing images to a consistent resolution.
 * Transforms: We did not use any transforms.
 This could be a potential point of improvement to explore in the future.

 These decisions are critical for improving the model's ability to segment the prostate accurately across different patients.